-Forex trading can offer an efficient way of building real wealth.
-However, it comes with its risks, and more people end up losing than winning.
+Forex trading can be an exciting activity for anyone who has an interest in the financial markets.
+However, it comes with its risks, and it is a fact that more people end up losing money than profiting.
 A few mistakes can end up costing you real money, not just time and effort.
 For that reason, it’s worth taking a look at some of the most common mistakes that beginners make.
 Forex trading for beginners can be fraught with dangers, but by laying out examples of what you shouldn’t do, we can hopefully make the path ahead a little safer for you.

 If you prefer to learn about these mistakes and how to combat them in person, book your free seat on one of our upcoming Forex trading workshops, where you’ll learn the fundamentals of Forex trading from our experienced team.

 Forex can be a highly unpredictable market, that’s no secret to even some of the most novice traders.
 However, a lot of beginners make the mistake of believing that unpredictability means randomness.
 These beginners then go on to trade as randomly as they believe the market to be.
 Sometimes they win, sometimes they lose, but they never learn how to do either reliably.
 You have to learn to be able to react to the volatility of the market, not to give into it.
 So, how do you work your way through the seeming madness of it all?
 The first step is to have a trading plan.
 For instance, how are you going to cut your losses if the market suddenly moves against you?
 Have you set profit goals so you know to pull back when it moves in your favour?